aowss/al-muwatta/README.md

 - add some styles.

 The [Localization and numbering attributes](https://docs.asciidoctor.org/asciidoc/latest/attributes/document-attributes-ref/#builtin-attributes-i18n) are set to use arabic-indic numbers for footnotes, tables, ... and to set Arabic titles for ToC, ...

+This [post-processor extension](./res/lib/footnote-tooltip-postprocessor.rb) is used to view the footnotes at tooltips.

 ## EPUB 3